mikkoylen/domain-driven-ai/posts/more-material-is-not-better-context.md

 # More Material Is Not Better Context

-I keep noticing how natural it feels to solve AI problems by adding more input and trying to explain things better to the model.
+I keep noticing how natural it feels to solve problems with AI by adding more input and trying to explain things better to the model.

 If the answer is weak, add the missing file.
 If the design looks shallow, add more documentation.
 If the model gets the behavior wrong, paste in the ticket or the API schema.